agileminor/carnd-cloning/README.md

 ##Current flow:
 - with data augmentation, I'm using more total images.
 To avoid having to have them in memory at the same time, I've switched to using generators

-- best model so far - 64x64 image shape, HSV colour, 48 samples per epoch, 5+ epochs, using later epochs for tuning
+- best model so far - 64x64 image shape, HSV colour, 48K samples per epoch, 5+ epochs, using later epochs for tuning
-- preprocessing
-	- image is trimmed to drop lower section (with car hood) and upper section (above road)
-	- pixel values are normalized to +/- 0.5 (in a Lambda layer so that same normalization is done to training/simulation images)
-	- training and simulator images are changed to HSV, due to better results with HSV images

 - model modifications
 	- using Nvidia model from https://arxiv.org/pdf/1604.07316v1.pdf